Restore/create species-rich, semi-natural grassland

 A replicated, site comparison study of 16 restored and six traditionally managed semi-natural grasslands in southern Sweden (Dahms et al. 2010) found no significant difference in ant (Formicidae) species richness between restored sites and continuously grazed traditional sites.
 Total species richness, richness of forest species and of open-habitat species did not differ between restored and traditional sites.
 There were 1-12 ant species per site (average eight species, two forest species, three open habitat species).
 Total species richness increased with time since restoration (up to 12 years), largely due to increasing open habitat species richness.
 However, the proportion of rare species was higher at younger restored sites.
 Vegetation height, size of study site and numbers of trees and shrubs did not affect species richness.
 Sites were restored from 1994 to 2001, trees and shrubs were removed and regular grazing resumed.
 Ants were sampled along a transect of 15 pitfall traps (10 m apart) at each site over seven days in June 2006.
 Vegetation height was measured around randomly selected traps.Study and other actions tested

-A replicated site comparison study in 2008 and 2009 on farms in three regions in England (Field et al. 2010) found that land managed under Higher Level Stewardship grassland creation/restoration options was used significantly more by seed-eating farmland songbirds than improved grassland in two of the three regions.
+A replicated site comparison study in 2008 and 2009 on farms in three regions in England, UK (Field et al. 2010) found that land managed under Higher Level Stewardship grassland creation/restoration options was used significantly more by seed-eating farmland songbirds than improved grassland in two of the three regions.
 The strongest difference was in the Cotswolds, where almost 4 birds/ha were recorded on restored grassland, compared to around 1 bird/ha on improved grassland.
 In East Anglia, there were not more birds on Higher Level Stewardship creation/restoration grassland than on improved grassland.
 Surveys were done in the summers of 2008 and 2009 on 69 farms with Higher Level Stewardship in East Anglia, the West Midlands or the Cotswolds and on 31 farms across all three regions with no environmental stewardship.Study and other actions tested

 A 2010 review of studies of scientific knowledge about how to re-establish plant communities in grasslands by reintroduction (Hedberg & Kotowski 2010) found that direct seeding and hay transfer have been shown to be effective methods.
 The review found 38 studies, 28 of which provided enough information to evaluate the outcome, 21 of these from European countries (of which some also looked at the effects on wet meadows).
 Studies were graded as: successful, of limited success, failed introductions, or without the necessary information to evaluate the outcome.
 Direct seeding had success or limited success in 10 European studies.
 Hay spreading had success or limited success in seven European studies (four of which on wet meadows) and was not shown to fail ((Smith et al. 2000), Patzelt et al. 2001, Hölzel & Otte 2003, (Kiehl & Pfadenhauer 2007), Rasran et al. 2007, Schmiede et al. 2009, Klimkowska et al. 2010).
 Plug planting had success/limited success in two European studies (one on wet grassland) ((Fenner & Spellerberg 1988), Tallowin & Smith 2001).
 Strip seeding did not reintroduce species in two studies (both recorded in (Pywell et al. 2007)).